Subaru has published a teaser image of the 2015 Outback ahead of its debut at this month's New York Motor Show.

-Based on the all-new 2015 Legacy, the next Outback will ditch its somewhat chunky appearance in favor of a sleeker look that falls in line with Subaru's latest design language.
+Based on the all-new 2015 Legacy, the next Outback will ditch its somewhat chunky appearance in favor of a sleeker look that will fall in line with Subaru's latest design language.
 The wagon will adopt a hexagonal radiator grille, more streamlined headlights and a steeply raked front windshield, while the rear end will retain horizontal tail lamps that emphasize the Outback's width rather than its height.

 Like the Legacy, the next Outback will feature a noticeably more upscale interior with soft-touch plastics and a state-of-the-art infotainment system.
 Shift paddles mounted behind a three-spoke multi-function steering wheel will come standard, and an updated version of Subaru's well-regarded EyeSight Driver Assist System will be available as an option.